 Some guidelines for creek protection can be provided by the following agencies and documents:

-- Start at the Source Tools Handbook (2000), by San Francisco Bay Area Stormwater Management Agencies Association (BASMAA); the publication includes excerpts from several towns’ ordinances.
+- Start at the Source Tools Handbook (2000), by San Francisco Bay Area Stormwater Management Agencies Association (BASMAA)

 - Marin County Stormwater Pollution Protection Program (MCSTOPPP).